 A gallery of maps and scenes from the project displays, including all open map views and bookmarks associated with each map.
 Choose <None> to create an empty map frame.
-Empty map frames can be useful when creating layout files.
+Empty map frames are useful when creating layout files to use as templates.

 - Choose the map view, scene view, or bookmark for your map frame.

 - On the layout, click and drag to create the map frame.

 The map frame is added to the layout at the extent chosen.

 The scale of the map may change to preserve the extent.
 You can adjust the scale by clicking the Scale drop-down menu at the bottom of the layout view and choosing or typing a new scale.